metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - If you have existing rules or settings in GPO please export them first or note down.
     - If you make modifications after running these scripts, re-running again may override your modifications.

-2. Global firewall settings are modified as follows
+2. Some global firewall settings are modified as follows

     See [Set-NetFirewallSetting](https://docs.microsoft.com/en-us/powershell/module/netsecurity/set-netfirewallsetting?view=win10-ps)
+    For details on which settings are modified see `Scripts\SetupProfile.ps1`

 3. PowerShell module path is updated for current session only